digitaldias/Python-Examples/README.md

 Look below for a brief explanation of the rationale behind each of the solutions I've found

 -----
+### Tree Kata - Python Version
+One of my more popular code katas, "The animated Tree", originally designed by Seb-Lee Delisle (@seblee) was a fun challenge to port over to Python.
+In this example, I've opted for the non-OOP version of the code, and I am lacking the render speed to animate the tree properly.
+Future versions will include animation.

 ### Build script for Azure FunctionApp written in Python
 Well, Python does NOT produce a build output as it is an interpreted language, so what is the reasoning for looking at this as a "Build"?